MiaoyunZhao/GANmemory_LifelongLearning/README.md

-# Code for the NeurIPS paper "GAN Memory with No Forgetting"
+# This is a pytorch implementation of the NeurIPS paper "GAN Memory with No Forgetting"
 # Coming soon~